Sinha321/Docker/README.md

 15. docker build
 * Usage: docker build <path to docker file>
 * This command is used to build an image from a specified docker file
+16. docker start <container id>
+* Start the container with its id by doind docker ps
+# Container Port vs Host Port
+* Multiple containers can run on your host machine as container is just the virtual environment running on the host.
+  * Your laptop has only certain ports available
+  * How is the binding between the port that the host machine has and the container
+  * Conflict when same port on host machine
+  * Two containers say 3000 and 3001 can listen to same port 3000 when it is binded to two different ports from the host amchine.
+Once the binding between the host and the container is done , we can actually connect to the running container using the port of the host.